 Chemists and chemical engineers, professors, graduate students at research institutions and industry who are engaged in R&D of membranes for separation processes.
 People studying gas separation, waste water treatment and water production, fuel cells, food processing, and policy makers

-Mukhlis A Rahman is a senior lecturer in the Faculty of Petroleum and Renewable Energy Engineering, Universiti Teknologi Malaysia, Johor, Malaysia.
-He received a Bachelor of Chemical Engineering degree from Universiti Teknologi Malaysia (UTM) in 2004.
-Following graduation, he began his academic career as a tutor in Department of Gas Engineering, UTM.
-He obtained a Master of Engineering (M. Eng) in 2006 before was appointed as lecturer in UTM.
-In the end of 2007, he pursued his PhD study at Imperial College London, United Kingdom, working on the project of “Ceramic Hollow Fiber Membrane with Micro-reactor Characteristic”.
-After finishing his PhD in 2011, he was promoted to senior lecturer at UTM.
-He is currently supervising a number of PhD and Master students, with current research interests in inorganic/ceramic membranes for fluid separation.
-To date, he has published in more than 30 articles in referred journals.
-He has also led 10 research grants and is a member of another 53 research projects.
+Dr. Mukhlis A. Rahman is a Senior Lecturer in the Faculty of Petroleum & Renewable Energy Engineering, Universiti Teknologi Malaysia (UTM), Johor, Malaysia.
+He received a Bachelor’s degree in Chemical Engineering from Universiti Teknologi Malaysia in 2004.
+He began his academic career as a tutor in the Department of Gas Engineering, UTM.
+He obtained a Master’s of Engineering (M. Eng) in 2006 before was appointed as Lecturer at UTM.
+In 2007, he undertook his PhD studies at Imperial College London, United Kingdom, focusing his research on ceramic hollow fiber membranes with micro-reactor characteristics.
+After receiving his PhD in 2011, he was promoted to Senior Lecturer at UTM.
+He is currently supervising a number of PhD students and Master degree students, with current research interests in inorganic/ceramic membranes for fluid separation.
+To date, he has published one original research book and more than 100 articles in refereed journals, with an h-index of 15.
+He has also led 12 research grants and has been a member of more than 50 research projects.

 Faculty of Petroleum and Renewable Energy Engineering, Universiti Teknologi Malaysia, Johor, Malaysia

-Department of Energy Engineering, Faculty of Chemical and Energy Engineering and Advanced Membrane Technology Research Centre (AMTEC), Universiti Teknologi Malaysia, Johor, Malaysia
+Department of Energy Engineering, Faculty of Chemical and Energy Engineering; and Advanced Membrane Technology Research Centre (AMTEC), Universiti Teknologi Malaysia, Johor, Malaysia